practical-neuroimaging/pna2015/day5/topics.rst

 Label on plots
 Operators in place
 Slicing out a time series
-Correlation
+Correlation, corrcoef, correlate
 Tail on the convolution
-PDFs from scipy
+PDFs from scipy, shape, location, scale
-Little scipy intro
+Little scipy intro?